A Beautiful Collection of Pencils

-These gorgeous pictures send waves of excitement through the brain’s pleasure centers in writers, artists, collectors and anybody with a penchant for Things Organized Neatly.
+This gorgeous collection of pencils should send waves of excitement through the brain’s pleasure centers in writers, artists, collectors and anybody with a penchant for Things Organized Neatly.
 The systematized implements belong to Bob Van Breda whose Giant Pencils were recently shown at Electric Works in San Francisco.
 For those who missed the display of leviathan lead, Electric Works’ Richard Lang shows us a virtual gallery of some of Van Breda’s amazing collection.

-Van Breda began collecting all things pencil-related in 1981.
+Van Breda began his collection of pencils in 1981.
 Here’s Lang on the value of collecting:

 All collections gain value by telling a story.
 A branch of semiotics traces the steps of an object as it moves from being just one more “something” into something useful then into something of great value.
 How does a chipped chunk of pebble picked out of the welter of stones in East Africa, identified as “the earliest tool known” end up as priceless evidence in a glass case in the museum of human development?
 How do the skeins of cheap auto body paint dribbled onto a 4 x 8 foot piece of fiberboard by Jackson Pollock sell for $140 million dollars?

-Lang sees Van Breda’s pencil collection as a story of human imagination and the will to communicate.
+Lang sees Van Breda’s collection of pencils as a story of human imagination and the will to communicate.

 Richard Lang’s words and poetry pair beautifully with these photos of Bob Van Breda’s pencil paraphernalia.
 Click through to see the pics I’ve nicked for my OCD Art archive, but I highly recommend visiting the SF Electric Works blog for the full experience.